l3wk3m/studiobooker/README.md

 **User Story - Modifying an existing booking**

-As a Site User / Admin I can change the date or details of my existing studio bookings so that I can adjust my schedule
+As a Site User / Admin I can change the date or details of my existing studio bookings so that I can adjust my schedule (given the booking is more than 24 hours away)

 - Acceptance Criteria 1
-Given the site user has an existing booking, they can modify their bookings via the 'My Bookings' page
+Given the site user has an existing booking, they can modify their bookings via the 'User Panel' page

 **User Story - Cancelling a booking**